Adoption Tees Valley Support

 - how children can be helped to understand their own family history

-All Adoption Tees Valley families or any families who have adopted in our region (this includes voluntary agencies) can contact us to get access to The Adoption Hub for a year, a service provided by PACT.
+All Adoption Tees Valley families or any families who have adopted in our region (this includes voluntary agencies) can contact us to get access to CATCH for a year, a service provided by PACT.
 This additional service has been brought in to give further support during the current pandemic.

 The Hub was developed as a result of listening to adopters and working with them to provide accessible tools to empower adopters to access the support they need.
 The trained Adopter Peer Supporters are “experts by experience” and able to provide a listening ear through one-to-one live webchat service.
 Sometimes hearing from someone who has experienced a similar situation to us is all we need to help guide us through.